Nyakahita

 Nyakahita is a sparsely populated settlement in the Western Region of Uganda.

 Location

 The settlement is approximately 59 km, by road, east of Mbarara, the largest city in the Ankole sub-region along the Mbarara–Masaka highway.
 It is about 216 km, by road, southwest of Kampala, the capital and largest city of Uganda.
 The coordinates of Nyakahita are:0°24'48.0"S 31°06'46.0"E (Latitude:-0.413333; Longitude:31.112778).

 Points of interest

 The Nyakahita–Kazo–Kamwenge–Fort Portal Road makes a T-junction with theMbarara-Masaka highway at Nyakahita.
-The town of Lyantonde, population 13,586 people in 2014, in Lyantonde District, lies to the immediate east of Nyakahita on this highway.
+The town of Lyantonde in Lyantonde District, whose population was 13,586 people in 2014, lies to the immediate east of Nyakahita on this highway.